htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 Bugs Fixed:

-- DAGMan now publishes its status (total number of nodes, nodes done, nodes failed, etc.) to the job ad immediately at startup.
-  :jira:`968`

 - Fixed a bug in the parallel universe that caused the *condor_schedd* to crash with partitionable slots.
   :jira:`986`

-- Fixed a bug in the startd drain command in the Python bindings that prevented it from working with zero arguments.
-  :jira:`936`

-- Fixed a bug that prevented the High-Availability Daemon (HAD) from working when user-based security is enabled :jira:`891`
+- Fixed a bug that prevented the High-Availability Daemon (HAD) from working when user-based security is enabled.

-- Fixed a bug that prevented administrators from setting certain rare custom linux parameters in the linux_kernel_tuning_script :jira:`990`
+  :jira:`891`

+- In a HAD configuration, the negotiator is now more robust when trying to update to collectors that may have failed.
+It will no longer block and timeout for an extended period of time should this happen.
+  :jira:`816`

 - Fixed a bug that could cause a daemon to erase its security session to its family of daemon processes and subsequently crash when trying to connect to one of those daemons.
   :jira:`937`

+- Fixed a bug that caused any daemon to crash when it was configured to report to more than one collector, and any of the collectors' names could not be resolved by DNS.
+  :jira:`952`

 - The Job Router no longer sets an incorrect ``User`` job attribute when routing a job between two *condor_schedd* s with different values for configuration parameter ``UID_DOMAIN``.
   :jira:`1005`

+- Fixed a bug in the startd drain command in the Python bindings that prevented it from working with zero arguments.
+  :jira:`936`

+- Fixed a bug that prevented administrators from setting certain rare custom Linux parameters in the linux_kernel_tuning_script.
+  :jira:`990`

+- DAGMan now publishes its status (total number of nodes, nodes done, nodes failed, etc.) to the job ad immediately at startup.
+  :jira:`968`

 - Fixed a bug where a credential file with an underscore in its filename could not be used by the curl plugin when doing HTTPS transfers with a bearer token.
   It can now be accessed by replacing "_" with "." in the URL scheme.
   :jira:`1011`

+- Fixed a bug, introduced earlier in an 9.0 LTS version, where in very rare cases, a schedd would not appear in the collector when it started up, but would appear an hour later.
+  :jira:`931`

 - Fixed several unlikely bugs when parsing the time strings in ClassAds.
-  :jira:`814`
+  :jira:`998`

+- *condor_version* now reports the build ID on Debian and Ubuntu platforms.
+  :jira:`749`

 .. _lts-version-history-9011: